DaChelimo/DaChelimo/README.md

 :heart: Programming | :muscle: Archery | :horse: Horse Riding

-I am a High Schooler.
+I am an Android Developer.
 I love Kotlin for Android and I check out new Kotlin-first Android libraries in my free time.

 - 🔭 I’m currently working on Sky Weather using Android and Kotlin.
 - 🌱 I’m currently learning Testing on Android.